Multi-granularity Knowledge Transfer for Continual Reinforcement Learning: Experiments

 \textbf{Policy Visualization.} Figure \ref{fig: sl_examples} further illustrates the difference between \ourm{} and \ourm{}-SG on Task 2 and Task 4.
 As shown in Figure \ref{fig: example}, the agent of \ourm{} demonstrates the capability to swiftly learn to pick up the blue key and unlock the corresponding door.
 In contrast, the agent of \ourm{}-SG struggles to progress beyond the initial room (Figure \ref{fig: sg_example}).
 This performance gap can be attributed to the previous learning of the \ourm{} agent on Task 1, which shares common elements with Task 2, such as the blue key and door.
 By drawing on previous experience, \ourm{} formulate relevant initial goals, accelerating learning on Task 2.
 Similarly, when comparing Figure \ref{fig: example4} and Figure \ref{fig: sg_example4} for Task 4, we observe a consistent pattern.
-Although Task 4 presents a higher level of difficulty, the agent with pre-acquired high-level knowledge exhibits more effective behaviors than the agent learning from scratch.
-These findings demonstrate the effectiveness of \ourm{} in facilitating the transfer of knowledge across diverse tasks.
+Although Task 4 presents a higher level of difficulty, the agent with pre-acquired coarse-grained knowledge exhibits more effective behaviors than the agent learning from scratch.